Home / Knowledge Hub / What is guides / What is network redundancy?

 Network redundancy requires thorough planning and preparation.
 This starts with the identification of the most prioritized segments, where interruptions have a critical impact on the network, and the most vulnerable segments where network failures are likely to cause service disruption.

 It is then necessary to establish alternative network resources that can seamlessly carry network traffic in the event of disruption to the ordinary paths.
-The key components of a redundant network are:

 Secondary hardware